ItaiAxelrad/remote-sensing/posts/combining-raters-and-vectors.md

 distanceVector <- seq(0, dist, along.with = alt\[\[1\]\])
 ```

-We can't simply use the `LineLength()` function from the sp package because it is an all-R routine that computes total length of all lines in a `SpatialLines` object while `distHaversine()` gives the shortest distance between two points and assumes a spherical earth, ignoring ellipsoidal effects.
+We can't simply use the `LineLength()` function from the sp package because it is an all-R routine that computes the total length of all lines in a `SpatialLines` object while `distHaversine()` gives the shortest distance between two points and assumes a spherical earth, ignoring ellipsoidal effects.

 Note that there is a small approximation on the position of the line and the distances between the samples as the real shortest path between two points is not a straight line in lat-long, while the distance we just calculated is the shortest path.
 For short distances, as in the example, this is acceptable.
 Otherwise, we could also have:

 - Projected the raster and the line to a projected coordinate system, or
-- Made a true greatCircle line using `greatCircle()` from the sp package and extracted the elevation values from it.
+- Made a true `greatCircle` line using `greatCircle()` from the sp package and extracted the elevation values from it.

 Let's now visualize the final output.